Korrrrrrl/OS-X-ssh-blocking/README.md

 This install script will also run log_fix.pl to get you started without a reboot.
-For now after each reboot you will need to run ~/bin/log_fix.pl if you've decided to find a way to run this during boot, please email me and let me know what you did.
+For now after each reboot you will need to run ~/bin/log_fix.pl if you've decided to find a way to run this during boot, please let me know what you did.
 Thanks.